abaines/marp-search-extension/slides.md

 <!--
 Core Principles: Technology choices should prioritize long-term sustainability, transparency, and maintainability.

-Mentorship: Empowering colleagues, pair progamming, and growth focused code reviews.
+Mentorship: Empowering colleagues, pair programming, and growth-focused code reviews.

 Mission: To create tools and processes that help teams do their best work.
 Force Multiplier.
  -->